 Law schools require applicants for admission to be completely honest in responding to questions on the application concerning past conduct.
 The questions on South Carolina's application for admission ask:

-Application instructions require you to "[i]nclude all disciplinary actions, charges, or convictions, other than for minor traffic violations.
+Application instructions require you to "[i]nclude all disciplinary actions, charges, convictions, and traffic violations.
+You may exclude parking tickets, but you must disclose all traffic violations including those you consider to be minor.
+You must provide a complete record of all instances in which you have been arrested, taken into custody, or accused, formally or informally, of a violation of the law.
+Include instances that have been expunged by Order of the Court and juvenile offenses, whether or not the records are sealed.
+You should disclose each instance even if the charges were dismissed; you were acquitted; adjudication was withheld; a conviction was reversed, set aside, or vacated; the record was sealed or expunged, or you participated in a pre-trial intervention program.
 If you answer "yes" to any of these questions, attach a detailed explanation giving dates, locations, the nature of the charge, the disposition of the case, and any sanction imposed.
-You must provide a complete record of all instances in which you have been arrested or taken into custody, or accused, formally or informally, of the violation of a law.
-Include instances that have been expunged by order of the court, as well as juvenile offenses, whether or not the records are sealed.
-You should disclose each instance even if the charges were dismissed; you were acquitted; adjudication was withheld; a conviction was reversed, set aside, or vacated; the record was sealed or expunged; or you participated in a pre-trial intervention program.
-If you have any questions about whether an incident or charge should be disclosed, we suggest that you err on the side of full disclosure.
-Failure to provide information is often more serious than the acts that gave rise to the sanctions imposed. "
+Simply including a copy of your driving or criminal record without including your detailed explanation is insufficient.

 Your duty to disclose past conduct is not the same at every law school.
 The questions on USC's application are quite broad, more so than on many other law school applications.
 When the offense occurred, you may have been told by a lawyer, parent, or college official that you would not have to disclose the offense or finding of responsibility.
 In some cases, the disposition of the matter may have been ambiguous, such as when you are required to perform community service, or you are told that if you stay out of trouble for a period of time that an incident will not appear on your record.
 Most of the time, a court or disciplinary board will actually have made a finding of responsibility on your part but simply suspended any sanction pending completion of service or a period of time without further incident.
 You may not have realized that a finding of responsibility was even on your record.